planet-nine-app/planet-nine/README.md

 This spiky boy is a soursop.
 I know them as guanabanas, which is what my grandfather called them when he first handed me one at his farmstead in Puerto Rico.
-If you're from the Caribean you probably know them well, but if not you've likely never seen them.
+If you're from the Caribbean you probably know them well, but if not you've likely never seen them.
 It's not all that important what they taste like, but they are delicious.

 There are even stranger and more delicious fruits out there.